How to Do Small Business Video Marketing

 Upon reading this, you might be thinking, “Why would my business need a full-time videographer?
 There’s no way we need someone working on this 40 hours per week.”

-But the truth is, not one of our clients that have taken this initial step would agree — they would tell you there is plenty a videographer could do in a week.
+But the truth is, not one of our small business clients that have taken this initial step would agree — they would tell you there is plenty a videographer could do in a week.
 They would also tell you that if you could experience the business growth that hiring a full-time videographer has on your sales and marketing numbers, you wouldn’t hesitate, and you might even wonder whether you should hire another.

 As Marcus Sheridan, one of the principals at IMPACT and author of They Ask, You Answer, often says, we are all media companies — and when your sales team is properly using video in the sales process, you’ll quickly see how a videographer is just as important to your bottom line as your sales team.